jayhostan/node-run-node-cb-000/README.md

 * `--tls-cipher-list=val` use an alternative default TLS cipher list
 * `--icu-data-dir=dir`    set ICU data load path to dir (overrides NODE_ICU_DATA)

-We'll ignore the most of the options for now as they are for advanced developers.
+We'll ignore most of the options for now as they are for advanced developers.
 We just wanted to show you that they are there in case you want to poke around.
 Let's take a look at the first two to understand how to pass these options.
 The `-v` option prints the version, so we can use:

 ```
 node -v